-- Jon has developed his abilities as a song leader in many settings – from library and school storytimes and concerts, to White, Black and Hispanic congregational services, to gatherings opposing surface coal mining or supporting immigrants' rights.
+- Jon has developed his abilities as a song leader in many settings – from library and school storytimes and concerts, to White, Black and Hispanic congregational services, to gatherings opposing surface coal mining or supporting workers' and immigrants' rights.

 All these cultural and interpersonal experiences inform and animate Jon Sundell's concerts, square dances and other activities as, in the finest tradition of folk transmission, he passes them on to the audiences who have come to see and share with him.